ni/niveristand-custom-device-handbook/docs/Implement_the_Custom_Device.md

 ![](images/Custom_Device_XML_GUID.JPG)

-Add the GUID to the global variable and wire the global into the GUID terminal of **[Add Custom Device Channel](https://zone.ni.com/reference/en-XX/help/372846M-01/veristandmerge/vs_add_custom_device_channel_vi/)**.
+Add the GUID to the global variable and wire the global into the GUID terminal of [Add Custom Device Channel](https://zone.ni.com/reference/en-XX/help/372846M-01/veristandmerge/vs_add_custom_device_channel_vi/).
 This will associate the channel with the VI.

 ![](images/Add_the_GUID_to_global_variable.JPG)